ec-europa/europa-component-library/docs/Migrating-v4.md

 - Twig parameter `message` has been renamed to `notification`
 - CSS class `ecl-site-header__message` has been renamed to `ecl-site-header__notification`
+- Icon for the close button is now different between EC and EU: `close` for EC, `close-filled` for EU
+- Twig parameter `close_label` has been removed and replaced by a new one: `close`.
+It expect an ECL Button

 ### Table